agmmnn/awesome-blender/README.md

 ### 🖼️Art [^](#table-of-contents)
 - [Dezoomify](https://ophir.alwaysdata.net/dezoomify/dezoomify.html) : Download zoomable images from [Google Arts & Culture](https://artsandculture.google.com/), [The National Gallery](https://www.nationalgallery.org.uk/), [Gallica](https://gallica.bnf.fr/), [Van Gogh Museum](https://www.vangoghmuseum.nl/en/search/collection) and [more](https://github.com/lovasoa/dezoomify#supported-zoomable-image-formats).
 - [National Gallery of Art Images](https://images.nga.gov/en/page/show_home_page.html) : download images from collections of the National Gallery of Art.
+More than 51,000 open access digital images up to 4000 pixels each are available free of charge for download and use.
+- [Birmingham Museums Trust](http://dams.birminghammuseums.org.uk/) : Thousands of our out-of-copyright images are now available for all to use under a Creative Commons Zero Licence (CC0).
+More images are regularly being added. ([unsplash profile](https://unsplash.com/@birminghammuseumstrust))

 ### 🛰Space [^](#table-of-contents)
 - [Solar Textures](https://www.solarsystemscope.com/textures/) : These textures represent real planetary maps in equirectangular projection.
 Textures in this pack are based on NASA elevation and imagery data.